brunoarnonifalkenburg/hello-world/README.md

 Some random repository

-I sortta want to play with the most interesting programs I see and that's all.
+I sorta want to play with the most interesting programs I see and that's all.
 I hope this will be usefull.